 “Can I help you?”
 The receptionist asks as I waddle out of the elevator with my husband and suitcase in tow.
 “Er… yes?
 I’m here to have two babies?”

 I hadn’t been allowed to eat after midnight, which is just cruel when you’re eating for three.
-9am and I’m already considering turning my unborn babies into Gremlins via the emergency rations in my bag.
-I always wondered with that movie… what time was it safe to start feeding Gizmo again?
+By 9am I’m already considering breaking the rules and turning my babies into Gremlins via the emergency food rations in my bag.
+I always wondered about that movie… what time was it safe to start feeding Gizmo again?

 We move on into some kind of lobby area, and the temperature suddenly drops.
-It feels like I just arrived at the Arundel palace kitchen and Elsa has thrown another hissy fit.
-Calm down luv, I’m trying to have a couple of babies here.
+It feels like I just arrived at the kitchen of the Ice Palace from Frozen and Elsa has thrown another diva fit.
+Calm down love, I’m trying to birth a couple of babies here.

 Once in the room where the magic happens, things seem to exponentially speed up.
-The phone keeps ringing because there’s a c-section queue emerging; everyone is feeling too posh to push today.
-I am helped to a seated position for the spinal tap, “Bend over please.” the anaesthesiologist says.
-Err… have you ever trying bending over in a seated position with a jumbo twin bump?
+The phone keeps ringing because there’s a c-section back-log emerging; everyone is feeling too posh to push today.
+I am helped to a seated position for the spinal tap, “Bend over please.” the anesthesiologist says.
+Err… have you ever tried bending over in a seated position with a jumbo twin bump?
 It is not possible.
-“More please.” he says again.
-Would he have asked Baymax if he could touch his toes… No. Same applies with a twin bump.
+“More please,” he says again.

-Quickly after doc gets busy, I feel the gush of Baby A’s water being broken.
+Quickly after Doc gets busy, I feel the gush of Baby A’s water being broken.
 It’s like that moment in Pulp Fiction where Uma Thurman suddenly wakes from her overdose… I could breathe!
-When you’re pregnant with twins you sacrifice the ability to breath for sake of the second baby.
+When you’re pregnant with twins you sacrifice the ability to breathe for sake of the second baby.
 So as George arrived into the world I took a deep breath for the first time in two months.
-And although the pregnancy ‘glow’ may mean you look all sorts of radiant on the outside, on the inside you basically feel like Uma Thurman for the last month of pregnancy.